 - Hauling and placing aggregates and riprap along the highway alignment will occur.
-Riprap will be hauled from Portage Mountain and quarries near Chetwynd and stockpiled on site. - Processing of aggregate adjacent to Highway 29 will continue. - Operation of an asphalt plant will occur for Farrell Creek East, Dry Creek, Farrell Creek and Lynx Creek paving. - The construction of the cast-in-place parapets on the new Lynx Creek bridge will occur in multiple lifts.
-This may require 24-hour operations. - The installation of a new distribution line on the new highway alignment will continue. - The construction of the future Lynx Creek boat launch will continue. - A detour may be built to divert traffic onto the new highway embankment to allow for completion of the embankment.
+Riprap will be hauled from Portage Mountain and quarries near Chetwynd and stockpiled on site. - Processing of aggregate adjacent to Highway 29 will continue. - Asphalt plant operation will occur for Farrell Creek East, Dry Creek, Farrell Creek and Lynx Creek paving. - Construction of the cast-in-place parapets on the new Lynx Creek bridge will occur in multiple lifts.
+This may require 24-hour operations. - Installation of a new distribution line on the new highway alignment will continue. - Construction of the future Lynx Creek boat launch will continue. - A detour may be built to divert traffic onto the new highway embankment to allow for completion of the embankment.